Emmotes/ic_spoilers/docs/pwent.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: Scents of Mithral Hall** (Guess)
-> Increases the effect of $(upgrade_name id) by 200% for each Dwarf Champion in the formation, stacking multiplicatively and including himself.
+> Increases the effect of Can You SMELL That? by 200% for each Dwarf Champion in the formation, stacking multiplicatively and including himself.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>